DemocracyApps/Community-Budget-Explorer/README.md

 Developers have the ability to create new visualizations, storytelling components, whatever they like and make them available for inclusion in their own or others' sites.
 The platform currently has a small set of built-in components, but we will be creating more over time.
-If you are interested in contributing to the platform, this would be a great way to do it
+If you are interested in contributing to the platform, this would be a great way to do it (see next section).

 ## Development Status